-In a randomized, double-blind, placebo-controlled trial, published in the New England Journal of Medicine, researchers recruited 1,054 women aged 50 to 60 years with bone mineral density T scores between 0 and −2.5, indicative of osteopenia but not osteoporosis.
-The participants were assigned to one of three groups: 5 mg of zoledronate at baseline and 5 years (zoledronate-zoledronate), zoledronate at baseline and placebo at 5 years (zoledronate-placebo), or placebo at both intervals (placebo-placebo).
+In a randomized, double-blind, placebo-controlled trial, published in The New England Journal of Medicine, researchers recruited 1,054 women aged 50 to 60 with bone mineral density T-scores between 0 and −2.5, indicative of osteopenia but not osteoporosis.
+The participants were assigned to 1 of 3 groups: 5 mg of zoledronate at baseline and 5 years (zoledronate-zoledronate), zoledronate at baseline and placebo at 5 years (zoledronate-placebo), or placebo at both intervals (placebo-placebo).

-After a follow-up of 10 years, morphometric vertebral fractures occurred in 6.3% of the patients in the zoledronate-zoledronate group, 6.6% of those in the zoledronate-placebo group, and 11.1% of those in the the placebo-placebo group.
-The relative risk of fracture was reduced by 44% in the zoledronate-zoledronate group compared with the placebo-placebo group (relative risk [RR] = 0.56, 95% confidence interval [CI] = 0.34–0.92, P = .04).
+After a follow-up of 10 years, morphometric vertebral fractures occurred in 6.3% of patients in the zoledronate-zoledronate group, 6.6% of those in the zoledronate-placebo group, and 11.1% of those in the placebo-placebo group.
+The relative risk (RR) of fracture was reduced by 44% in the zoledronate-zoledronate group compared to the placebo-placebo group (RR = 0.56, 95% confidence interval [CI] = 0.34–0.92, P = .04).

 The researchers also evaluated fragility fractures, any fractures, and major osteoporotic fractures.
 Compared with those in the placebo-placebo group, the patients in the zoledronate-zoledronate group exhibited RRs of 0.72 (95% CI = 0.55–0.93) for fragility fractures, 0.70 (95% CI = 0.56–0.88) for any fractures, and 0.60 (95% CI = 0.42–0.86) for major osteoporotic fractures.